 Compromised information included real names, email addresses, dates of birth and telephone numbers, helpful to spammers and identity thieves.
-The good news is that the "vast majority" of the passwords were hashed, or run through a mathematical algorithm, using the so-far-uncrackable Bcrypt method.
+The good news is that the "vast majority" of the passwords were hashed (run through a irreversible mathematical algorithm) using the so-far-uncrackable Bcrypt method.

 412 million accounts compromised